Please ensure Javascript is enabled for purposes of website accessibility

 HSDC is committed to the Disability Confident scheme (Level 2 employer) helping us make the most of the opportunities provided by employing disabled people.

 The scheme helps us remove barriers to disabled people and those with long-term health conditions meaning we can also fully support current employees with disabilities.
-We have recently celebrated two years of being Disability Confident.
+We are now working hard to champion best practice in order to progress to Disability Confident Leader status (Level 3).
 If you are looking to apply for a job at HSDC and would like further information about how we can support you please contact recruitment@hsdc.ac.uk.

 Your Working Day